- Plugin basics

 6. Specification file version.json

-To upload into the platform, the assembly has got to contain a specification file.
-It is generated by the script located in @natec/mef-dev-platform-connector.
+To upload to the platform, the collection must include a specification file.
+It is generated by a script located at @natec/mef-dev-platform-connector.

-To generate you should to execute the command:
+To generate the specification file, you need to execute the following command:

 npm explore @natec/mef-dev-platform-connector -- npm run generate-version-file

-To include this file into the build results, you have got to add the new asset path into the configuration file:
+To copy the generated file into the build output, you need to add the path to the new asset in the configuration file.

 // angular.json